filadog/TinyClicker/TinyClicker/README.txt

 	IMPORTANT:

-	Make sure to run only one instance of LDPlayer.
+	Make sure to run only one instance of the LDPlayer.
 	You can cover the emulator window with other windows, but do not minimize it to tray.
-You can move it as well.
+You can move it elsewhere.
-	Console can be minimized.
 	Player interactions with the game are possible but not recommended.

+	Do not hide the vertical panel on the right side of the LDPlayer with window controls (where the Home and Back buttons are located) as it is used by TinyClicker in cases when the restart of the game is needed.
+Restart is performed automatically when certain ads refuse to close or any other unexpected behaivour of the game occurs.

 	SETUP: